-Authorized organizational Authorized organizational representative means the individual, named by the representative applicant organization, who is authorized to act for the applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
-Award Award means the provision of funds by DOE, based on an approved application and budget or progress report, to an organizational entity or an individual to carry out a project or activity.
+Authorized enganizational Authorized organizational representative means the individual, named by the Authorized organizational representative applicant organization, who is authorized to act for the applicant and to assume representative the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
+Award Award means the provision of funds by DOE, based on an approved Awaiu application and budget or progress report, to an organizational entity or an individual to carry out a project or activity.
 Award documents Award documents means the entirety of the documents describing the legal relationship between DOE and an awardee or recipient.
 The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the Assistance Agreement.
-The award documents are the official, legally binding document, signed (or the electronic equivalent of signature) by a Contracting Officer that: • notifies the recipient of the award of a grant; • contains or references all the terms and conditions of the grant and Federal funding limits and obligations; and, • provides the documentary basis for recording the obligation of Federal Davh Dala Ast funds in the DOE accounting system.
-Bayh-Dole Act Bayh-Dole Act means a law which encourages universities and researchers to develop their inventions into marketable products: formal citation is Section 6 develop their inventions into marketable products; formal citation is Section 6 of the Patent and Trademark Amendment of 1980, Pub.
+The award documents are the official, legally binding document, signed (or the electronic equivalent of signature) by a Contracting Officer that: • notifies the recipient of the award of a grant; • contains or references all the terms and conditions of the grant and Federal funding limits and obligations; and, • provides the documentary basis for recording the obligation of Federal funds in the DOE accounting system.
+Bayh-Dole Act Bayh-Dole Act means a law which encourages universities and researchers to develop their inventions into marketable products; formal citation is Section 6 of the Patent and Trademark Amendment of 1980, Pub.
 L 96-517 as amended.
-Budget Budget means the financial plan for the project or program that the Federal Dudget awarding agency or pass-through entity approves during the Federal award process or in subsequent amendments to the Federal award.
+Budget Budget means the financial plan for the project or program that the Federal awarding agency or pass-through entity approves during the Federal award process or in subsequent amendments to the Federal award.
 It may include the Federal and non-Federal share or only the Federal share, as determined by the Federal awarding agency or pass-through entity.
-Budget period Budget period means the intervals of time (usually 12 months each) into which a project period is divided for budgetary and funding purposes.
+Budget period Budget period means the intervals of time (usually 12 months each) into which D 1 00 a project period is divided for budgetary and funding purposes.
 Business officer Business officer means the financial official of the grantee who has primary fiscal responsibility for the grant.
-Also known as authorized organizational representative.
-Capital assets Capital assets means tangible or intangible assets used in operations having a useful life of more than one year which are capitalized in accordance with GAAP.
-Capital assets include: (a) Land, buildings (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and (b) Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and Corryovor maintenance).
-Carryover means unobligated Federal funds remaining at the end of any Carryover budget period that may be carried forward to another budget period to cover allowable costs of that budget period (whether as an offset or additional authorization).
+Also known as authorized organizational Capital assets representative.
+Capital assets means tangible or intangible assets used in operations having a Capital assets useful life of more than one year which are capitalized in accordance with GAAP.
+Capital assets include: (a) Land, buildings (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and (b) Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).
+Carryover Carryover means unobligated Federal funds remaining at the end of any budget period that may be carried forward to another budget period to cover allowable costs of that budget period (whether as an offset or additional authorization).
 Obligated, but unliquidated, funds are not considered carryover.
-Change in scope Change in scope means an activity whereby the objectives or specific aims Change in scope identified in the approved grant application are significantly changed by the grantee after award.
-Contracting Officer prior approval is required for a change in scope to be allowable under an award.
-Closeout Closeout means the process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by the grantee and the Federal awarding agency.
-Competitive segment Competitive segment means the initial project period recommended for support or each extension of a project period resulting from a renewal award.
+Change in scope Change in scope means an activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
+Contracting Officer prior approval is required for a change Classant in scope to be allowable under an award.
+Closeout Closeout means the process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award Compatitive segment have been completed by the grantee and the Federal awarding agency.
+Competitive segment Competitive segment means the initial project period recommended for support or each extension of a project period resulting from a renewal award. of each extension of a project period resulting from a renewal award.